 - Add drops of water to the cotton balls as needed.

 Originally growing the beanstalk indoors will be a great way to ensure your child can make observations about its growth from the initial stages.
-However, once it has started to outgrow the jar, heading to the garden together to plant it into a patch of well-drained soil will make the activity both fun and educational for them.
+However, once it has started to outgrow the jar, heading to the garden together to plant it into a patch of well-drained soil or potting it in a larger pot will make the activity both fun and educational for them.

 - Compost or potting soil